threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 ## Learn More

+!!!include:utility_token_model

 - **[Farming Reward Calculator](farming_calculator).**
 - [info about certified nodes](certified_node)
 - [info about cloudunits](cloudunits)

 ## Remarks

-> Above described Farming rewards are for TFGrid version 3.0 and will only apply for 3Nodes as registered in TFGrid 3.0 blockchain called TFChain 3.0 <BR>
+- Above described Farming rewards are for TFGrid version 3.0 and will only apply for 3Nodes as registered [in TFChain](tfchain).
-> Farming for 3.0 has more rewards compared to farming for 2.x
+- Above specifications will only be final once [Wisdom Council](wisdom_council) approves and TFGrid 3.x is on mainnet.

-- Today allmost all 3Nodes are still registered to TFGrid 2.0 and as such use [farming model 2](farming_reward2)
+- Today allmost all 3Nodes registered use [farming model 2](farming_reward2).
 - More information about the upgrade see: [upgrade from farming 2 to farming 3](farming_upgrade_2_3)

 !!!include:farming_toc